Official websites use .mil

-Jigsaw, an innovative software to streamline aerial refueling scheduling in the 609th Combined Operations Center (CAOC), has cut planning time while optimizing fuel use.
-Created by Defense Innovation Unit (DIU) using an agile development methodology, the tool has already increased tanker scheduling efficiency by 3.6 percent, reduced fuel use by 180k gallons weekly, and reduced global manning requirements by 9 crews since its rollout in June 2017.
+Jigsaw, an innovative software to streamline aerial refueling scheduling in the 609th Combined Operations Center, has cut planning time while optimizing fuel use.
+Created by Defense Innovation Unit using an agile development methodology, the tool has already increased tanker scheduling efficiency by 3.6%, reduced fuel use by 180k gallons weekly, and decreased global manning requirements by 9 crews since its rollout.

 Due to an optimization initiative led by our office, policy has been put into place that directs planners to plan airspeeds for 5th generation fighter Coronet missions at closer to maximum range airspeed.
-The faster speed decreases overall fuel consumption by about 6 percent, and reduces flight hours by about 10 percent.
-After a successful demonstration with F-22s at the end 2017, our office continued working with ACC and AMC in 2018 to formalize the procedures and expanded them to include the F-35.
+The faster speed decreases overall fuel consumption by about 6% and reduces flight hours by about 10%.
+After a successful demonstration with F-22s, our office continued working with Air Combat Command and Air Mobility Command to formalize the procedures and expanded them to include the F-35.

 Fostering an energy-aware culture within the Air Force is critical to optimizing our fuel consumption.
 We develop educational and training materials, as well as pursue research opportunities with civilian and DoD universities, to highlight the importance of operational energy for readiness and combat capability.
 We partner with the National Security Innovation Network to work with undergraduate and graduate students as part of X-Force and Hacking for Defense.